knpuniversity/symfony/knpu/extra-form-theming/pro-form-theming.md

 it'll fallback to `form_label`, `form_widget` or `form_errors`.

 And actually, there's *also* a way to override the block for just *one* field in your *one* form, by giving it a very specific name.
-In this case, if you had am `_genus_form_name_label` block, that would override the label for *only* the name field in this form.
+In this case, if you had an `_genus_form_name_label` block, that would override the label for *only* the name field in this form.
 Pretty cool.

-With *all* this new fun stuff in mind, let's extend this by creating our *own* form them.
+With *all* this new fun stuff in mind, let's extend this by creating our *own* form theme.
 The goal: when a field has a validation error, add a cute X icon inside the text field.
 Let's do it!